psemiletov/bedroomstudio/README.md

 # Bedroom Studio
-A set of LV2 plugins for bedroom music studio :)
+A set of LV2 plugins for bedroom music studio :) The idea is to provide simple, nice sounding effects those become a legend.

 Current plugins list: